Uzeyir Mammadli

-Uzeyir Mammadli (Üzeyir Məmmədli; born August 26, 1987, in Barda) is a youth activist and co-founder of N!DA Civic Movement.
+Uzeyir Mahammad oglu Mammadli (Üzeyir Məhəmməd oğlu Məmmədli; born August 26, 1987, in Barda) is a youth activist and co-founder of N!DA Civic Movement.
 He is known for his arrest on March 30, 2013, a few days after the protests held in Baku against the non-combat deaths in the military.
 Mammadli is accused of preparing the riots during the protests.
 International human rights organization, Amnesty International recognized him as a prisoner of conscience.
 He was sentenced to 7 years of imprisonment on May 6, 2014, but later was pardoned and released on December 30, 2014, after 1 year 9 months imprisonment.

 Education

 In 2004, Mammadli graduated from a state secondary school located in Mollalı village in Barda where he was born and raised.
 In the same year, he moved to Baku to continue his education.
 He gained a B.Sc. in Law degree from Baku State University in 2008.
 Mammadli completed his one-year compulsory military service in July 2009.